-Your child will definitely have questions about gender differences during this period.
+Your students will definitely have questions about gender differences during this period.
 They may also begin to identify with a gender on a permanent basis and adopt stereotypical behaviour (e.g. walk, clothing worn, etc.).
+Children of this age pay special attention to their genitals and may show interest or ask many questions about their bodies.

-During this period, it is important to listen to and guide your child without being confrontational.
-Mostly importantly, they should understand that questions about gender and their sexuality can be approached with confidence.
+During this period, it is important to listen to and guide your students without being confrontational.
+Most importantly, they should understand that questions about gender and their sexuality can be approached with confidence.
 That it's OK to talk about it.
 It is also important to pay attention to your non-verbal cues (e.g. gestures, facial expressions).
-It is important not to hurt your child, consciously or unconsciously, or to give them the impression that they have disappointed you.
+It is important not to hurt your students, consciously or unconsciously, or to give them the impression that they have disappointed you.
 Listen and ask questions.
 If they ask you for an opinion, be honest.
-For example, if you do not like your daughter to cut her hair and she asks you the question, you can say, "I prefer long hair, but it's your opinion and well-being that matter."
+For example, if you do not like a girl to cut her hair and she asks you the question, you can say, "I prefer long hair, but it's your choice and well-being that matter."
 Otherwise, "I like short hair.
 It suits you."
 It is important to let children take initiative and explore.
 Even if a child makes certain choices that displease adults or other children concerning his or her gender expression (e.g. pants or dress), it is important to reinforce the fact that a choice or an action (e.g. dressing alone) is useful for the child's development and sense of initiative.
 This prevents the child from feeling guilty.